lionelmace/ibmcloud-labs/labs/Lab Container - Run native docker Container on the Cloud/README.md

   cf ic namespace set <NEW_NAMESPACE>
   ```

-  Note: A namespace is a unique name to identify your private repository on the Bluemix registry.
-The namespace is assigned one time for an organization and cannot be changed after it is created.
-If you do not know your organization's namespace, you can run cf ic namespace get after running cf ic login.
+  Note: The namespace is assigned one time for an organization and cannot be changed after it is created.
+If you do not know your organization's namespace, you can run the command below after running cf ic login.
   ```
   cf ic namespace get
   ```